 The Wiki Front Page is your front door into the Wiki.
 Use the Wiki for quick collaborative or initially unstructured projects.
 A Wiki has the lowest possible barrier of entry of all dynamic web creation tools.
-For a report on Wiki technology read the article by Christian Wagner in the CAIS (registration required).
 Have a look at WikiWord for an description of Wiki Word rules.

 In line with the principles of Wiki feel free to add your own content to pages in the Wiki.
 Play fair, and try to keep it structured in the same way as existing entries.
 Get familiar with Wiki using the SandBox .